 And in fact, we do self-talk more often than we might think.
 Try to be more self-aware, and you’ll be surprised how regularly you do it.

 So the next time you’re tempted to splurge unnecessarily, try talking yourself out of the impulse purchase.

 This is the ability to be aware of what motivates you.

 For most, it’s because of their family.
-They want to secure a bright future for them, especially their children.
+They want to secure a bright future for themselves, especially their children.
 And that’s why they work hard, save, and invest.

 Constantly remind yourself of your reasons — your strong and personal “why”.

-And then notice how it becomes easier to do the right thing; to be smarter with your financial habits; and to make choices that bring you closer towards your financial goals.
+And then notice how it becomes easier to do the right thing, to be smarter with your financial habits, and to make choices that bring you closer to your financial goals.